-The Department also proposed other less noteworthy, but nonetheless significant and consequential, changes to various commercial aspects of FARA.
+The Department also proposed other changes to various commercial aspects of FARA.

 First, where the current regulatory commercial exemption applies only to "political activity" of a "foreign corporation," the Department proposed two important and welcome changes.
 The new exemption would apply to any activity, not just political activity.
 Political activity is just one of four types of activity that can trigger the statute, and the application of the exemption to all FARA-related activity would be a welcome change.
 In addition, the Department proposed to codify a position that it has taken in various advisory opinions specifying that this exemption can apply to nonprofit entities, in addition to for-profit corporations, which aligns with the Department's proposed move away from treating the exemption as a purely commercial exemption.